Skip navigation

 John Sturt-Addicott, Operations Manager

-John works from the lands of the Bidjigal and Gadigal Clans of the Eora nation.
+John works from the lands of the Boonwurrung People of the Kulin Nation.

 John's professional experience includes rolling out electric vehicle adoption in Australia, strategic planning for for-purpose organisations, grass-roots community work, and a few years in the music industry.
 The focus of his work to date has been on working with others to achieve positive impact for people and planet.
 Originally a youth worker, helping individuals navigate the complexities of life, John came to believe that working to secure a livable planet for everyone was a higher priority.